We Close Our Eyes: Music video

 "We Close Our Eyes" was promoted by a music video directed by Godley & Creme.
-This video included Cox and Drummie performing the song in front of dancing wooden artist mannequins.
+This video included Cox and Drummie performing the song in front of stop-motion animated dancing wooden artist mannequins.

 Remixes

 The "Total Overhang Club Mix" was later included on Go West's 1986 remix compilation Bangs & Crashes.
 A further remix of the song appeared on Aces and Kings – The Best of Go West in 1993.